Broken Function Level Authorization

 – Broken Object Level Authorization (BOLA): Pertains to unauthorized access to specific data objects or resources.

-Understanding this distinction is crucial for security professionals, as it informs the approach to mitigate each type of vulnerability.
+Understanding this distinction is crucial for security professionals, as it informs the approach to mitigating each vulnerability type.

 Examples of BFLA in Real-World Applications

-- E-commerce Platforms: As mentioned earlier, if a seller can access the admin dashboard, they might manipulate prices or view sensitive data about other sellers.
+E-commerce Platforms: As mentioned earlier, sellers who can access the admin dashboard might manipulate prices or view sensitive data about other sellers.

 Techniques for Exploiting BFLA